Lamismn/Water_Potability_Classification/README.md

 ![alt_text](https://github.com/Lamismn/Water_Potability_Classification/blob/main/Analysis/Images/water_potability_pie.png?raw=true)

+A small note here: This displays a 55.9% to 44.1%, potable to not potable water distribution.
+Although over 50% of the water is potable, when looking at what this actually means, we find a very disparing fact.
+44.1% of all water in india is undrinkable.
+Taking into consideration that as of 2019, India's population is 1.366 billion, this means that an estimated 602 million people are without reliable access to safe, clean, drinking water.

 Afterwards, logistic regression is applied.
 Once the model made predictions, its accuracy is listed at 84.7%, which is fairly accurate.
 The confusion matrix also shows the model is capable of predicting potability:

 ![alt_text](https://github.com/Lamismn/Water_Potability_Classification/blob/main/Analysis/Images/logistic_regression_confusion_matrix.PNG?raw=true)